Thirty-Three (song): Single release

 At the time of its release, the plan to release the song as the album's final single was a point of disagreement for insiders.
 Sources close to the band claim that "Muzzle" was in fact due to be released as the final single, as is evidenced by the fact that a promotional single for the song was issued to radio stations worldwide.

 Music video

 The music video for "Thirty-Three", directed both by Billy Corgan and then-girlfriend Yelena Yemchuk, is a series of images shot in stop-motion, ending with a re-enactment of the Mellon Collie album cover.
-Jimmy Chamberlin is notably absent from shots of the band.
+Released in late 1996, Jimmy Chamberlin is notably absent from the shoot, as he was removed from the band in July.
 Although the group's videos habitually avoid the literal interpretation of a song's lyrics, the video for "Thirty-Three" was created with images closely related to the words of the song, as an intentional stylistic departure.